Tour type: Small Group

 From Petra, we head to the rugged beauty of the Wadi Rum desert for a night in a comfortable Bedouin camp and a jeep safari before returning via a swim in the Dead Sea to Amman.
 We'll take a city tour in Amman and visit the ancient Greco-Roman site of Jerash before taking a flight (not included) to the ultra-modern city of Dubai and its towering skyscrapers.

-Here you'll head out on a shared tour of this fast-changing city and even enjoy a spectacular Dhow cruise on the Dubai Creek, where you'll feast onboard while listening to live music and watch the mesmerising Tanura dancers.
+Here you'll head out on a shared 'seat in coach' day tour of this fast-changing city and even enjoy a shared spectacular Dhow cruise on the Dubai Creek, where you'll feast onboard while listening to live music and watch the mesmerising Tanura dancers.
+Whilst in Dubai, tours are operated on a shared seat in coach basis, therefore you may be with a different group of people for each of the tours whilst in Dubai.

 Your Dubai adventure also offers the option of some fun on its dunes, with dune riding, sunset photography, belly dancing and a barbecue dinner available.

-Accommodation is in locally rated 3-star hotels and a Bedouin camp, with options available to upgrade to higher levels if required.
+Accommodation is in locally rated 3 & 4-star hotels and a Bedouin camp, with an option available to upgrade to a higher level if required.

 Upon arrival in Amman's Queen Alia International Airport, one of our staff members will meet you and transfer you to your hotel in the heart of Jordan's bustling capital city.